Chukak/containers/docs/queue.md

 ```

 ## Get the first element
-The `Queue` class has the `front` method, which returns the first element in the queue at the moment.
+The `Queue` class has the `front` method, which returns the first element of the queue at the moment.
 ```cpp
 Queue<int> q = {1, 2, 3};
 ...